ChatGPT Deep Research: A Workflow That Survives Scrutiny

 from vendor docs, third-party benchmarks published in the

-3. When it returns, scan the structure first, not the prose.
+5. When it returns, scan the structure first, not the prose.
 Are the right sections there?
-Are sources cited per claim or only at the end?
+Is a source cited per claim, or only at the end?

-4. Read the citation list before you read the body.
-If sources cluster on a single vendor’s site, the synthesis is biased toward that vendor’s framing.
+6. Read the citation list before the body.
+If sources cluster on one vendor’s site, the synthesis is biased toward that vendor’s framing.

-5. Open and verify 5-8 cited sources at random.
-For each, check: does the page exist?
-Does it actually say what the brief claims it says?
+7. Open and verify 5-8 cited sources at random.
+For each: does the page exist, and does it actually say what the brief claims?

 A prompt that produces an honest Deep Research run